rancavil/django-py3-openshift-quickstart/README.md

 Django 1.6 and Python 3 on OpenShift
 ====================================

-This git repository helps you get up and running quickly w/ a Django 1.6 Python 3.3 installation on OpenShift.
+This git repository helps you get up and running quickly w/ a Django 1.6 and Python 3.3 installation on OpenShift.
 The Django project name used in this repo is 'openshift' but you can feel free to change it.
 Right now the backend is sqlite3 and the database runtime is found in